jasonbayton/11ty/_src/projects/managed-settings/index.md

 Any installed application has the option of launching specific Android Settings intents, you may be familiar with this when an application asks you to adjust notification settings, allow the app to draw over others, or grant it the accessibility permission to facilitate additional functionality.

-MANAGED SETTINGS takes this approach to act as a utility application for customisable settings-access, it does this through managed configuration, allowing organisations to define the intents made available to managed device end users, while hiding the Android Settings application entirely.
+MANAGED SETTINGS leans on this approach to act as a **utility application** for customisable settings-access, it does this through managed configuration, allowing organisations to define the intents made available to managed device end users, while hiding the Android Settings application entirely.

 ## Who is MANAGED SETTINGS for?

+Do you have kiosked, or locked-down dedicated devices?
+Do you struggle to offer consistent documentation on _exactly_ where users must go to alter a setting on managed devices?

 The primary use case is in Kiosk or Managed Launcher applications, where the Android Settings application is typically not exposed to device end users intentionally to avoid access to device settings that cannot be locked down entirely through EMM policy.